dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

                                   bar
 ```

-As you can see, we identified the hottest function in the program (which is `bar`).
-Also, we found out callers that contribute to the most time spent in function `bar` (it is `foo`).
-In this case, we can see that 91% of samples in `bar` have `foo` as its caller function.[^4]
+As you can see, we've identified the hottest function in the program (which is `bar`).
+Also, we found out callers that contribute to the most time spent in function `bar`: 91% of the time the tool captured the `main->foo->bar` call stack and 9% it captured `main->zoo->bar`.
+In other words, 91% of samples in `bar` have `foo` as its caller function.

-Using LBR, we can determine a Hyper Block (sometimes called Super Block), which is a chain of basic blocks executed most frequently in the whole program.
-Basic blocks from that chain are not necessarily laid in the sequential physical order; they're executed sequentially.
+It's important to mention that we cannot necessarily drive conclusions about function call counts in this case.
+For example, we cannot say that `foo` calls `bar` 10 times more frequently than `zoo`.
+It could be the case that `foo` calls `bar` once, but it executes an expensive path inside `bar` while `zoo` calls `bar` many times but returns quickly from it.

 ### Identify Hot Branches {#sec:lbr_hot_branch}

-LBR also enables us to know what were the most frequently taken branches:
+Branch recording also enables us to know what were the most frequently taken branches.
+Here is an example of using Intel's LBR:

+[TODO]: what about ARM BRBE?
+[TODO]: what about AMD LBR?

 ```bash
 $ perf record -e cycles -b -- ./a.exe